Pecten maximus: Fisheries and aquaculture

 Pecten maximus has been found to contain domoic acid, a toxin that can cause Amnesic Shellfish Poisoning.
 The risk associated with scallop consumption is regarded as a significant threat to both public health and the shellfish industry.

 Cultural significance

 The oil company Shell plc derives its highly recognizable logo from this species.

-Pilgrims travelling to the town of Santiago de Compostella in Galicia took the shells of scallop with them, in honor of Saint James.
+Pilgrims travelling to the town of Santiago de Compostela in Galicia took the shells of scallop with them, in honor of Saint James.
 This gave rise to the alternative name St James shell.

+Michel Callon, a sociologist, used a case study of scallop fishing in St Brieuc Bay in France to illustrate how the sociology of translation can be applied to understand the dynamics of science and technology.
+This study then became a seminal work of actor-network theory (ANT).